NateM135/NateM135.github.io/_posts/2021-07-27-thm-sweet-tooth-inc.md

 ## PrivEsc

-I transferred linpeas to the machine using python3's http.server:
+I transferred linpeas to the machine using python3's http.server module:

 My Machine: